Written by Divinity Nutra, Updated on February 27, 2023

 Final Thoughts on Elderberry for Skin and Hair

 Is elderberry good for skin and hair growth?
 The answer appears to be, yes.
 Elderberries are both, directly and indirectly, good for skin and scalp health.
-The product is a powerhouse that exhibits one beneficial property after another, most notably its anti-inflammatory and antioxidant activity.
+The product is a powerhouse that exhibits one beneficial property after another, most notably its natural anti-inflammatory and antioxidant activity.

 Indeed, it would be more promising if we had direct research targeting elderberry for skin and hair, studying its use in various conditions.
 Until that happens, the available information seems to show that elderberry can be a great addition to your skincare routine.